There are three main types of arteries:

 Tunica adventitia - has small 'vasa vasorum' as the large arteries need their own blood supply.
 Tunica media is broad and elastic with concentric fenestrated sheets of elastin, and collagen and only relatively few smooth muscle fibres.

-Tunica intima is made up of an epithelium, which is a single layer of flattened epithelial cells, together with a supporting layer of elastin rich collagen.
+Tunica intima is made up of an epithelium, which is a single layer of flattened endothelial cells, together with a supporting layer of elastin rich collagen.
 This layer also has fibroblasts and 'myointimal cells' that accumulate lipid with ageing, and the intima layer thickens, one of the first signs of atherosclerosis.

 These arteries distribute blood to various parts of the body.
 These include arteries such as the femoral and coronary arteries.
 The walls of these arteries have lots of smooth muscle, which means that they are able to contract or relax (dilate) to change the amount of blood delivered, as needed.